PedroMiguel424/benjvi.github.io/_drafts/2018-02-04-terraform-provider-development-going-deeper.markdown

 image: ibelonghere.png
 ---

-One of the nice things about Terraform, and one of the reasons that it has been so successful is that it is very easy to extend with new (cloud) APIs.
-Terraform offers scaffolding you can easily build upon to create new providers and new resources.
-For a new resource, you just need to create:
+One of the nice things about Terraform, and one of the reasons it has been so successful, is that it is very easy to extend with new (cloud) APIs.
+Terraform offers scaffolding you can build upon to create new providers and new resources.
+For a new resource, you only need to create:
  - a resource schema definition
  - a set of CRUD methods that wrap API methods for the relevant resources
  - translations of the API resource representations into the defined schema

- On the provider level, you need to define little more than the set of resources that the provider can manage, and how to construct the API client that will be used to interact with the backend.
+ On the provider level, you need to define little more than:
+ - the set of resources that the provider can manage
+ - how to construct the API client used to interact with the backend

 There are a bunch of useful resources on how to get started with provider development, foremost upon them the [HashiCorp Guide](https://www.Terraform.io/guides/writing-custom-terraform-providers.html) and [Terraform Contributing Guide](https://github.com/hashicorp/Terraform/blob/master/.github/CONTRIBUTING.md).
 [This article](http://container-solutions.com/write-Terraform-provider-part-1/) is also nice, covering some of the same material just in a different way.
 With the mechanics already covered, here we will illustrate some of the choices you will need to make in translating your API definitions into Terraform resources, and give some guidance for how to make these decisions.
 This is where the real meat of provider development is.
-Hopefully this article will also leave you with a deeper understanding of what a resource is supposed to look like, and leave you well prepared for the kind of discussions around style and design that take place in Terraform issues and PRs.
+Hopefully, this article will also leave you with a deeper understanding of what a resource is supposed to look like, and leave you well prepared for the kind of discussions around style and design that take place in Terraform issues and PRs.

 ## Writing The Schema

-### Deciding Types
+### Types

-The first step I usually take when defining a new resource is to transcribe the fields from the API docs into a  Terraform resource.
+When defining a new resource, the first step I take is to transcribe the fields from the API docs into a Terraform resource.
 The name of each Terraform attribute should generally be the same as the name of the object in the API (the convention in Terraform is to use camel-casing, which also typical in JSON).
 Since the types that the Terraform schema supports is more constrained than general datatypes in Go, we need to do some simple mapping:
   - Ints, Strings and Booleans map directly to the Terraform types `TypeInt`, `TypeString`, `TypeBool`
   - For some simple types like `Float`'s and `Time`'s it makes sense to serialise them as `TypeString`.
 However for most simple structs (objects), you should use Terraform's way of defining nested objects (see below)
   - Go itself doesn't have much support for enums, however, if the data is of this nature this would be handled by using the `validation.StringInSlice` function from the *terraform/helper/validation* package as the `ValidateFunc` of the attribute